Action indicators and action list

 Caret-sensitive indicators show up as soon as you place the caret to a specific place in the code and suggest one or more actions that may be helpful at this place.

 Most of the time JetBrains Rider can indicate several actions at your caret position and therefore often an indicator of a specific action with a higher priority hides several more actions with lower priority.

 Caret-sensitive action indicators in the list below are shown in the order of their priorities (from high to low):

-- - suggests to create a new unit test session for current unit tests or unit test class.
+Suggests to create a new unit test session for the current unit test or unit test class.

-- (appears when you select a code block) - a surround action and surround templates for the selection.
+(appears when you select a code block) Suggests a surround action and surround templates for the selection.

 You are free to choose whether to use the suggestions or not, but it often worth taking a look at what is available at the current caret position.

 While the action list is displayed, you can start typing to find and execute any of the available actions and search through settings.